piyushagarwal08/Adhoc-NonCoder/README.md

   os.system("touch file"+str(i))
 ```

-## Task 26 write a program to list number of users present in linux based os
+## Task 26 write a program to list number of users present in linux based os (RECHECK)
 *   It can be done by using code
 ```python
 import os